 1. CBD is One of Over 100 Cannabinoids Found in Cannabis

-CBD has quickly gained worldwide attention for the seemingly endless benefits it provides.
-Did you know, however, that CBD is just one of over 100 cannabinoids that is naturally present in cannabis?
+CBD has gained attention across the glove for its seemingly endless benefits.
+What many people might not know, however, is that CBD is only one of over 100 cannabinoids that exists in cannabis.

-While CBD and THC are the most well-known cannabinoids, there are others that also contain wellness-promoting profiles of their own.
-All cannabinoids interact with the body’s endocannabinoid system (ECS) to produce a variety of different effects.
+CBD and THC are perhaps the most well-known cannabinoids, but there are also many others that also contain wellness-promoting profiles of their own.
+All cannabinoids interact with the body's endocannabinoid system (ECS) to produce a variety of different effects.

-Aside from THC and CBD, the most common cannabinoids in cannabis include:
+Aside from THC and CBD, some of the most common cannabinoids in cannabis include:

 - CDBA (Cannabidiolic Acid)